Qbandev/stbchef/README.md

 If verification succeeds you will see *✔︎* in the console and the contracts will be marked **Verified** on Lineascan / Etherscan.

 **Disclaimer**
-This repository is for demonstration purposes.
-Although it now supports real on-chain swaps, nothing here constitutes financial advice.
-Use at your own risk and always test with small amounts first.
+This software is provided "as-is".
+Swapping tokens on Ethereum or Linea is done **entirely at your own risk**.
+Smart contracts and the Uniswap widget are outside of this project's direct control. **The maintainers accept no responsibility for financial loss or unexpected contract behaviour.
+Always test with small amounts first and do your own research.**

 ## Testing